 You could do an experiment to get the experimental probability.
 You could think about outcomes to get the theoretical probability.

-Experimental probability

-Theoretical probability

-= number of favourable results number of trials $= \frac{\text{number of favourable outcomes}}{\text{number of possible outcomes}}$

-If you toss a coin 40 times and get a Khorlo 22 times, there are 22 favourable results in 40 trials.
+Experimental probability Theoretical probability number of favourable results number of favourable outcomes number of trials number of possible outcomes If you toss a coin 40 times and get a Khorlo 22 times, there are 22 favourable results in 40 trials.
 If you toss a coin, there is only 1 favourable outcome (Khorlo) out of 2 possible outcomes (Khorlo and Tashi Ta-gye).

-So the experimental probability of

-So the theoretical probability of

-tossing a Khorlo is $\frac{22}{40}$ .

-tossing a Khorlo is $\frac{1}{2}$ .
+So the experimental probability of So the theoretical probability of tossing a Khorlo is $\frac{22}{40}$. tossing a Khorlo is $\frac{1}{2}$.